- mMinor Available

-Upon completion of the baccalaureate degree, students in Human Development and Family Studies are expected to:
+Upon completion of the baccalaureate degree, students in Human Development and Family Science are expected to:

 - Demonstrate substantive knowledge in life-span human development and family science that is based on the most current research and theory and that emphasizes important ecological, systemic, and contextual factors;

 - Show understanding of the importance of developing collaborative partnerships to serve the needs of children, families, and individuals across the life-span;

 - Articulate and demonstrate professional ethics and conduct in all work with agencies, families, children, and individuals;

 - Understand and appreciate multiple aspects of diversity of individuals, families, cultures, and communities;